becamorin20/Group-16/docs/final.md

 <div align="center"><img src="//raw.githubusercontent.com/becamorin20/Zombie-Maze-Land/master/docs/images/phi.png" width="600"></div>

+We tried multiple different basis functions and multiple combinations of them.
+In the evaluation we will see the different BF combinations we used.
-In the rest of this section we will go through the different sets of basis functions we experimented with.
+In the rest of this section we will go through the different sets of basis functions we experimented with (not combinations of them).

 #### 9 Dynamic Basis Functions
 9 dynamic basis functions (BFs) that move with the agent so that the agent is always at the center of this sub-space.